 With John Medeiros, Senior Consultant and Coordinator, Asia Satellite Coalition

 In this exciting panel, we will hear from some of the industry disruptors who will discuss the future landscape in light of recent announcements.
 How will the demand for satellite capacity change?
-How will LEO satellites fit alongside GEO and even MEO satellites, and how is each organisation planning to shake up the LEO world?
+How will LEO satellites fit alongside GEO and even MEO satellites, and how is each organization planning to shake up the LEO world?

 Erwin Hudson, VP, Telesat Lightspeed System Development, Telesat